miurahr/vagrant-kvm/DEVELOPMENT.md

 ## Tests

-We use Rspec and Travis-CI for continous integration and unit test.
+We use Vagrant-spec, rspec and Travis-CI for acceptance test, unit test and continous integration.

 Tests are located in `spec` directory.
 Every PR should be tested and passes Travis-CI test before merging.

-## Specs
+### Specs

 To run specs, you first need to add and prepare the Vagrant box which will be used.